The average feeding window for a Westerner is…

 For example, a raisin and a grape may have the same molecular make-up, but grapes are more nutrient-dense.

 That means that although you’re consuming essentially the same calories, you won’t feel full from the same number of raisins and grapes.

 Forty grapes will fill you up much more than forty raisins.
 You can totally still eat raisins – in fact, raisins are used to break fasts in Saudi Arabia.
-But if you want to feel full off of less, grapes are your best bet.
+But if you want to feel full off of less, grapes are your bet.